 Kangaroo Island Accommodation

-I loved the Lighthouse Keepers cottage we stayed in, and it is an affordable as well as a unique option.
-There are a three different options, but we stayed in the basic but comfortable Woodward Hut.
+I loved the Lighthouse Keepers cottage we stayed in, and it is affordable as well as a unique option.
+There are three different options, but we stayed in the basic but comfortable Woodward Hut.
 Unfortunately due to the devastating bush fires in early 2020, the buildings at Cape Borda are currently closed.

 Another budget option is to plan a Kangaroo Island camping trip.
-There are numerous campsites around the island, including in Vivonne Bay, Emu Bay, Kingscote, and Penneshaw.
+There are numerous campsites around the island, including Vivonne Bay, Emu Bay, Kingscote, and Stokes Bay.